dev-academy-programme/computer-setup/windows-10-setup.md

 VIDEO WALKTHOUGH: https://www.youtube.com/watch?v=pwn4zknR5TU

 1. Go to the start Menu and type `Check for updates`.
-Make sure that your Windows has the most recent updates.
+Make sure that your Windows has the most recent updates (Optional as well as Recommended ones, but you don't need to upgrade to Windows 11 if you don't want to).
     - Press the Windows key and type `winver` and press Enter
     - Confirm that your Windows is version 2004 and higher (Build 19041 and higher) or any Windows 11 version
     - If your Windows version is less than Build 19041, let one of the facilitators know